chitty/bars/readme.md

 	vagrant ssh

 Once in the virtual machine terminal navigate to `vagrant/bars` and create the database by running `python database_setup.py`.
 Run the actual app `python bars.py`

+Optional: To load some initial data run `python some_drinks.py`.